-Concurrent Enrollment at University of Colorado Colorado Springs (UCCS), Metropolitan State University of Denver (MSUD), or Pikes Peak State College (PPSC)
+Concurrent Enrollment at University of Colorado Colorado Springs (UCCS), Metropolitan State University of Denver (MSU Denver), or Pikes Peak State College (PPSC)

-College-ready high school students can apply for a course at UCCS, MSUD, or PPSC and earn high school and college credit.
-All courses must be pre-approved by the student's high school counselor and by College and Career Services to qualify for Concurrent Enrollment, and students will be directed to course opportunities at their home high school first.
-In all circumstances, only in-person UCCS or PPSC courses will be approved for Concurrent Enrollment; online courses are approved at MSUD.
+College-ready high school students can apply for a course at UCCS, MSU Denver, or PPSC and earn high school and college credit.
+All courses must be pre-approved by the student's high school counselor and by College and Career Services to qualify for Concurrent Enrollment.
+Only in-person UCCS courses will be approved for Concurrent Enrollment; only online courses are approved at MSUD.
+PPSC courses are typically only approved in-person, but requests for online CE courses through PPSC may be considered on a case-by-case basis.

-Courses that are listed on the state's GT (guaranteed transfer) list are generally approved for concurrent enrollment as long as they align with a student's ICAP plan.
+Courses that are listed on the state's GT (guaranteed transfer) list are generally approved for concurrent enrollment if they align with a student's ICAP plan.
 The courses on this list are subject to change, and courses not listed may transfer to certain institutions.
 It is important that students research how individual courses may benefit them in their postsecondary endeavors.